RoUU14/DeadpoolnWolverine-WebTemplate/README.md

 3. slide wallpaper

-and few feature like responsive and other. this template still upgrade n inovation.
+and few feature like responsive and other. this template still need upgrade n inovation.

 so still enjoy